-Exposure to moisture (such as humidity) will cause ISO to partially cure; forming small, hard, abrasive crystals, which become suspended in the fluid.
+Isocyanates (ISO) are catalysts used in two component coatings.
+ISO will react with moisture (such as humidity) to form small, hard, abrasive crystals, which become suspended in the fluid.
 Eventually a film will form on the surface and the ISO will begin to gel, increasing in viscosity.
+If used, this partially cured ISO will reduce performance and the life of all wetted parts.